 Great Plans also offers another HMO Special Needs Plan with higher premiums and a lower MOOP.
 These plans have a $50 premium and a $3,000 MOOP.
 However, they also require institutional eligibility.

-How to Sign Up for Supplemental Medicare in Fargo
+How to sign up for Medicare plans in Fargo